Viktoria Steinfeld: Senior

 She turned senior in 2024, debuting at the Gymnastik International.
 In May, she won bronze with clubs and with ribbon at the Portimão Tournament.
 At the German Championships she was 5th in the All-Around and won bronze with ribbon.
 Weeks later she made her World Cup debut in Milan, being 27th in the All-Around, 24th with hoop, 31st with ball, 17th with clubs and 34th with ribbon.
 In June she was third, behind Darja Varfolomeev and Margarita Kolosov, in the qualification for the Olympic Games, thus earning the substitute spot.
-In November. she helped TSV Schminden to retain their German national club title.
+In November, she helped TSV Schminden to retain their German national club title.

-In 2025, she started her season at the Gymnastik International placing 5th.
-At the World Cup in Sofia, taking 24th place overall, 34th place with hoop, 8th with ball, 45th with clubs and 21st with ribbon.
-In Baku, she was 15th in the All-Around, 20th with hoop, 22nd with ball, 11th with clubs and 16th with ribbon.
+In 2025, she started her season at the Gymnastik International, placing 5th.
+At the World Cup in Sofia, she placed 24th place overall.
+At the World Cup in Baku, she was 15th in the all-around, with her best result being 11th with clubs.
 In May, she was named as the substitute gymnast for the European Championships in Tallinn.
 She then competed at the World Challenge Cup Portimão, finishing 22nd overall, 13th with hoop, 18th with clubs and 46th with ribbon.
-In the ball final she won her first medal in World Cup by taking bronze behind Alina Harnasko and Rin Keys.
+In the ball final, she won her first medal in the World Cup series by taking bronze behind Alina Harnasko and Rin Keys.
 In July, she competed at the World Cup Milan and took 7th place in ball final.
-She won bronze medal in all-around behind Darja Varfolomeev and Anastasia Simakova at the 2025 German National Championships.
-In apparatus finals, she won silver medal with ball and with hoop.
+At the 2025 German National Championships, she won the bronze medal in the all-around behind Darja Varfolomeev and Anastasia Simakova.
+In the apparatus finals, she won silver medals with ball and with hoop.

+In 2026, she started her competition season at the Tashkent World Cup and took 26th place in the all-around.
+Then she competed at Portimão World Challenge Cup and took 13th place in the all-around.
+She qualified to the ribbon final, finishing 6th.
+At the end of May, she represented Germany alongside teammates Darja Varfolomeev and Lada Pusch at the 2026 European Championships in Varna, Bulgaria.
+Together with the senior group, they took 5th place in the team competition.
+Steinfield finished in 21st place all-around qualifications and did not advance into the all-around final.
+She qualified to the ribbon final, finishing 8th.

+In June, she placed 21st at the World Challenge Cup Cluj-Napoca.
+In July, she took 26th place in the all-around at the Milan World Cup.
+Later in July, she finished fifth in the all-around behind Margarita Kolosov at the 2026 German national championships.
+In the apparatus finals, she won gold with ribbon, silver with clubs and bronze with hoop.